-Operating Systems 2 Process Scheduling, part 1
+Operating Systems 2 Process Scheduling, Part 1

 Arkadiusz Chrobot

-Department of Computer Science
+Department of Information Systems

-March 9, 2020
+March 11, 2024

 Outline

-- 1 Process Scheduling

-- 2 Original Unix CPU Scheduler

-- 3 O(1) Scheduler

-- 4 Scheduler User-Space API

 Process Scheduling

+Original Unix CPU Scheduler

+Scheduler User-Space API

+Process Scheduling

-Scheduling in operating systems is an activity of making decision about allocating a resource for a process.
+Scheduling in operating systems is making a decision about allocating a resource to a process.
 Usually, but not always when we talk about scheduling we mean process scheduling i.e. deciding on allocating the CPU to a process.
 The part of the kernel that decides which process should use the CPU as next is called a process scheduler or simply a scheduler.

 Most of modern operating systems are a multitasking systems, which means that they interleave execution of processes.
 There are two types of such systems: cooperative and preemptive.
 In the former the process voluntarily decides when to stop using the allocated CPU.
 The main drawback of that approach is that a misbehaving process may block the entire system.
 The preemptive system may regain the CPU from the currently running process at any time.
 Linux, like other popular operating systems is a preemptive system.

 Linux Scheduler

-Linux Scheduler

 The main topic of this lecture is the O(1) Scheduler which was used in the kernel from the version 2.6.0 until 2.6.22.
 Its replacement will be discussed in the next lecture.
 Although the scheduler is no longer used it had many interesting elements that are worth to learn.
 The O(1) Scheduler is based on the original Unix scheduler, so the latter will be described first.

-Original Unix Scheduler

-The original Unix scheduler used the Multiple Queues schema.
-The processes in this schema are divided into two groups: regular processes with SCHED OTHER scheduling policy and real-time processes with two scheduling polices SCHED RR and SCHED FIFO.
+The original Unix scheduler used the Multiple Queues scheduling.
+The processes in this schema are divided into two groups: regular processes with SCHED\OTHER scheduling policy and real-time processes with two scheduling polices SCHED\RR and SCHED\FIFO.
 The latter can be run only by privileged users.
-The SCHED FIFO processes are not preemptive.
-The SCHED RR processes are roundrobin scheduled with long time intervals, which are called in Unix terminology time slices.
+The SCHED\FIFO processes are not preemptive.
+The SCHED\RR processes are scheduled round-robin with long time intervals, which are called in Unix terminology time slices.
 The real-time processes have priorities ranging from 99 (highest) to 1 (lowest).
-The priority of each realtime process is static (time-invariant).
-Which means that when the SCHED RR process consumes its time slice or when the SCHED FIFO process yields they are given the same priority in the next scheduling round.
+The priority of each real-time process is static (time-invariant).
+Which means that when the SCHED\RR process consumes its time slice or when the SCHED\FIFO process yields they are given the same priority in the next scheduling round.

 Original Unix CPU Scheduler

-The SCHED OTHER processes can be run by any user.
-They always got lower priority than the real-time processes and they undergo the round-robin scheduling.
+The SCHED\OTHER processes can be run by any user.
+They always got lower priority than the real-time processes and they undergo the roundrobin scheduling.
 The priority of the process consists of two parts.
 The first one is a static priority.
 It is set by the user and called a nice level, which ranges from -20 (highest) to 19 (lowest).
 The second part is a dynamic component which is added to the static priority (or base priority) after each scheduling round and which can effectively decrease or increase the total priority of the process.
 This means that the processes can change the scheduling queue in the next scheduling round (see Fig. 1).
 The default nice level is 0.
-According to the POSIX standard with this level have to be associated a time slice equal or longer than 20ms.
-Unix awards the I/O-bound processes, because those are usually the interactive processes.
-On the other hand it also tries to be fair for the CPUbound processes.
+According to the POSIX standard with this level has to be associated a time slice equal or longer than 20ms.
+Unix awards the I/Obound processes, because those are usually the interactive processes.
+On the other hand it also tries to be fair for the CPU-bound processes.

 Original Unix CPU Scheduler

 Multi-Queue Process Scheduling

-Figure 1: Multi-Queue process scheduling scheme (for reference only) The O(1) Scheduler is a modification of the original Unix scheduler authored by Hungarian programmer Ingo Molnar.
-Its features are as follows: - implements O(1) scheduling, - implements (almost) ideal SMP scaling, - 3 implements thread-CPU bindings in the SMP mode, - promotes interactive processes, - is optimized for the common case where more than one process is ready to run.
-The O(1) Scheduler binds with each CPU in the system a single queue of processes that are waiting for allocation of the processor.
-The queue is a data structure of the type struct runqueue defined in the kernel/sched.c file, together with some useful macros.
-The access to the queues is synchronized with the use of spin-locks.
-Those variables are always locked in the same sequence to prevent deadlocks.
-The runqueue consists of two pointers to priority arrays, active and expired.
-The priority array is a structure of the struct prio\array type.
-Inside this structure are two fields.
-The first one is an array which has 140 elements, which are pointers to circular doubly lists of processes (actually, elements that represents them for the scheduler).
-Priorities of the processes are recalculated inside kernel in such a way that the real-time processes get priorities ranging from 1 (highest) to 99 (lowest) and the regular processes get priorities ranging from 100 highest and 139 (lowest).
-In that way the priorities can be used directly as indices in the arrays.
-The other member of the struct prio\array structure is a bitmap (see Fig. 3) which allows efficiently locate a non-empty queue of highest priority in the array.
-The bit associated with the queue has value 1 and its position in the bitmap is the index of that queue.
-As it was stated in the previous slide the runqueue has two pointers to such arrays.
-The first one points to the array of active processes.
-Those are processes that haven't used yet their time slices (the sched RR and sched other processes) or are awaiting allocation of the CPU (SCHED FIFO processes).
-The other array is array of expired priorities.
-A process that yields or uses its time slice expires and goes to that array, awaiting there for the next scheduling round.
-Linux calculates the new priority for SCHED\OTHER process as soon as it expires, unlike the original Unix, which calculates them after all processes have expired.
-After a while the array of active priorities becomes empty and all the processes are in the array of expired priorities.
-Kernel switches their roles efficiently by swapping their pointers (see Fig. 2).
-10/22

-Figure 2 : O(1) Scheduler queues (for reference only)
+Figure 1: Multi-Queue process scheduling scheme (for reference only)